 In addition, there is currently a proposal from a Governor-appointed commission to revise how Washington serves children and families.
 The proposal suggests restructuring existing services to create the Washington State Department of Children, Youth, and Families.
 If this proposal is implemented by the Legislature, then this early intervention plan should be implemented in a coordinated way on July 1, 2018.
 DEL is committed to maintaining an effective system that serves all Washington children and families in need of these essential services and working with our partners to do so.

 For the last ten months, DEL staff members have engaged more than 1,000 stakeholders across 46 separate events as well as responded to more than 50 pieces of written feedback in order to meet their legislative charge (see appendix A in the report linked below).
-DEL leadership and ESIT staff have been gathering stakeholder feedback through surveys and facilitated discussions with local lead agency (LLA) staff,
+DEL leadership and ESIT staff have been gathering stakeholder feedback through surveys and facilitated discussions with local lead agency (LLA) staff,- Improves financial oversight and transparency within early intervention programs,

 school district contacts, the State Interagency Coordinating Council (SICC), stakeholders from the Office of Superintendent of Public Instruction (OSPI), as well as receiving support from national technical assistance providers and Part C leadership in other states.